dannyvelas/goodbudget-helpers/README.md

   * Requiring a Chase account and making the user download files manually into a folder is not ideal.
   * With Plaid I may be able to process a user's past transactions, regardless of their bank, without making them download their transaction history.
-  * Plaid is also nice in that I can continue not needing access to a user's personal bank account data.
+  * Plaid is also nice in that the developer can continue not needing access to the users' personal bank account data.
 * Using Spark:
   * All three modules run on a single thread.
   * I could probably use spark to parallelize reading the transactions and the matching and sorting algorithms behind the